LiyrAstroph/CDNest/docs/index.rst

 Welcome to CDNest's documentation!
 ==================================

-``CDNest`` is a C version of diffusive nested sampling proposed by Brendon Brewer (https://github.com/eggplantbren/DNest3).
+``CDNest`` is a C version of diffusive nested sampling proposed by Brendon Brewer (https://github.com/eggplantbren/DNest3) with minor modifications.

  * It provides a C library ``libdnest.so``.
 Examples for using this library are shown in ``model1.c``, ``model2.c``, and ``model3.c``.
  * It also provides a python callable module ``cydnest.so`` wrapped using Cython.
 Examples for using cydnest in Python is shown in ``example.py``.